craftcms/docs/docs/5.x/system/searching.md

 ## Searching Nested Elements

 In Craft 5, [entry queries](../reference/element-types/entries.md#querying-entries) return nested elements, by default.
-To search only for entries that belong to a section (those that are not owned by another entry), apply the `.section()` param:
+To search only for entries that belong to a section (those that are not owned by another entry), use the `.section()` param:

 ```twig
 {% set results = craft.entries()